priya-lathiya/Sales-Dashboard/README.md

 - **Profit Margin** = `(Profit / Cost) * 100`
 4. Revenue: Gross income from product sales, recorded under the Revenue column.
 5. Cost: Total cost associated with producing or acquiring the products, from the Cost column.

+## Questions:
+1. "Among all the products, which one contributed the most to total revenue?"
+2. "Which country contributed the most to overall profit during the analysis period?"
+3. "Which product had the highest profit across all countries and months?"
+4. "During the period from September 2019 to December 2020, in which month did the profit show a significant increase?"
+5. "Which two products contributed the most to total profit in India?"
+6. "In which month did India generate the highest profit?"
+7. "Which two countries showed higher profit margins compared to others during the analysis period?"